telerik/maui-docs/controls/datapager/page-configuration.md

 By using the `PageSizes` (`IList<int>`) you can specify the pages that the end user can choose from.

-Here is an example with the `PageSizes` and `PageSize` properties set:

 ## Current Page

 The DataPager manages the current page depending on the user actions.
 In addition you can specify the current index of the DataPager by using the `PageIndex` (`int`) property.